 White Shawinigan M-3250

-By Michael Spadafora; posted March 21, 2011
+By Mike Spadafora; posted March 21, 2011

-View Original (1168 x 1760) 370KB
+View Original: Click to zoom, then click to magnify (1168 x 1760) 370KB

 This is the only all white historic early multipart known to have been used in North America.
 The "Shawinigan Insulator " named for the Shawinigan Waterpower Co Quebec used these on there first long distance power line to Montreal, QC .
 Historicly, all insulators of this design were known as "shawinigans".
 The line and insulator were designed by Ralph Mershon in 1902 and operated @45kV .